Drier, cooler air on its way to South Florida

 MIAMI - After a mild Friday, cool change is on the way courtesy of a front down the state.

-After a pleasant with temperatures in the 60s, highs will climb to around 80 degrees on Friday afternoon under a mostly sunny sky.
+After a pleasant morning with temperatures in the 60s, Friday afternoon highs will climb to around 80 degrees under a mostly sunny sky.

 The wind has turned to the northwest, and eventually, it will start bringing in drier, cooler air from the front.
-The less humid air will arrive Friday night, and the colder air will arrive by Saturday morning.
+The less humid air will arrive Friday night along with the cooler temperatures.
+We will likely set our low temperature for Friday just before midnight Saturday with temperatures falling into the lower 60s by then.
+Grab the coat if you head out Friday night, temperatures will drop quickly after sunset.

 No rain is forecast through Sunday as the cooler and less humid air lingers over South Florida.